 Phone: (801) 538-7651 | E-mail

-The Assessment to Achievement (A2A) program provides implementation support in using data, creating collaborative structures, and engaging in evidence-based instructional practices to increase student achievement.
-Using content tailored to schools’ needs, the Assessment to Achievement program leverages evidence-based strategies in combination with implementation science to improve student outcomes.
-School and district teams who participate in this four-year program increase their own expertise in collaboratively analyzing multiple data points and using the analysis to inform instructional and program decisions that positively influence students and schools.
+The Assessment to Achievement (A2A) project provides implementation support in using data, creating collaborative structures, and engaging in evidence-based instructional practices to increase student achievement.
+Using content tailored to schools’ needs, the Assessment to Achievement project leverages evidence-based strategies in combination with implementation science to improve student outcomes.
+School and district teams who participate in this four-year project increase their own expertise in collaboratively analyzing multiple data points and using the analysis to inform instructional and program decisions that positively influence students and schools.

-The Utah Office of Administrative Rules R277-404-9: Data Exchanges requires the Utah State Board of Education to provide direction to Local Education Agencies (LEAs) detailing the data exchange requirements for each assessment.
+The Utah State Board of Education (USBE) Administrative Rules R277-404-9: Requirements for Assessments of Student Achievement - Data Exchanges requires the USBE to provide direction to Local Education Agencies (LEAs) detailing the data exchange requirements for each assessment.
 This section is intended to give Assessment Directors access to resources, trainings, documentation, and tools in order to manage data for each assessment.

 Secure File Transfer Protocol (FTP)